ErichDylus/SCoDA-Simple-Code-Deference-Agreement-/SCoDA v.3.md

 (ii) The Designated Tokens required to be deposited into the Designated Smart Contract, together with any Token proceeds thereof, Token earnings thereon or other Token amounts that are received or transmitted by the Designated Smart Contract during the term of this Agreement, are referred to herein as the “***Subject Property***.”
 Any Subject Property that has been Transferred to a Party by the Designated Smart Contract is referred to herein as such Party’s “***Distributed Subject Property***.”

 (b) *Conditionality of Agreement on Deposit; Return of Partial Deposit.* The deposit of the Designated Tokens by both of the Parties by the Deposit Deadline in accordance with Section 1(a)(i) is a condition precedent to the Parties’ other rights and obligations under this Agreement.
-If either or both of the Parties fails to comply with Section 1(a)(i), this Agreement, other than Sections 4, 5 and 6, shall automatically and without further action of the Parties be deemed cancelled, void terminated and of no further force or effect.
+If either or both of the Parties fails to comply with Section 1(a)(i), this Agreement, other than Sections 4, 5 and 6 or as otherwise expressly set forth herein, shall automatically and without further action of the Parties be deemed cancelled, void, terminated and of no further force or effect.
 The Parties acknowledge and agree that the Designated Smart Contract has been programmed with the intention that, if either Party fails to comply with Section 1(a)(i),the Designated Smart Contract will promptly Transfer all Designated Tokens that were deposited to the Designated Smart Contract by a Party prior to the Deposit Deadline back to such Party’s Account Address.

 **2. Effects of Designated Smart Contract**